carmour24/GitLab-CI-with-Docker/README.md

 This repository is intended to demonstrate how to set up GitLab CI in a Docker environment.
-This includes configuring the GitLab Docker runner to provision containers for the build process, the use of Docker in Docker (DinD) to generate a Docker image including build artefacts from a previous build stage and the use of TestContainers running in DinD for testing purposes.
+This includes configuring the GitLab Docker runner to provision containers for the build process, the use of Docker in Docker (DinD) to generate a Docker image including build artefacts from a previous build stage and the use of TestContainers running a Cypress container in DinD for testing purposes.
+The videos and reports of the test runs created by Cypress, are made available as artifacts of the build process also.

-We will configure a specific runner for a project we will create.
+We will configure a specific runner for a project we will create in the GitLab git repo.

 To get started:

 1. Clone the repo to your local machine.
 1. Delete the .git folder as we'll be adding a subdirectory to a local GitLab instance hosted in Docker.
 1. Run `docker-compose up -d` to get Gitlab and the Gitlab Docker runner started.
-Once gitlab is reporting as "Up (health)" you can continue.
+Once gitlab is reporting as "Up (healthy)" you can continue.
+Use `docker-compose ps` to check for service health.
 1. Navigate to the gitlab instance at http://localhost:1480 and create a password for root.
 1. Log in with root and the password you used in the previous step and create a project.
 1. Register the runner with the Gitlab server:
   1. Navigate into the project then into Settings -> CI/CD.
   1. Expand the runners section, find the "Set up a specific Runner manually" and copy the runner registration token displayed.
-1. Next run the following command to register the runner non-interactively.
+  1. Next, from the terminal, run the following command to register the runner non-interactively.
 Replace "[runner registration token] with the token from the previous step.
 This will register the docker runner and allow it to run untagged builds:

 	   docker-compose exec gitlab-runner gitlab-runner register \
 			-n \